Netflix quietly kills off its 1-month trial in Australia

 Netflix has ditched its long-running 1-month free trial in Australia.
 The streaming giant seems to be pulling free trials across the world and replacing them with an alternative offer.
 In Australia, that offer is a 30-day plan upgrade.
 You can sign up for Netflix’s Standard HD plan (normally $15.99 per month) at the same price as its SD Basic plan ($10.99 per month), or the Premium Plan (usually $19.99 per month) at the same price as Standard ($15.99).
 It’s nowhere near as tempting for new subscribers.

 This makes Netflix the only streaming service in Australia that doesn’t offer a free trial.
-Disney Plus will give you 7 days to test out the new service, Stan, Prime Video and 10 All Access all offer 30 days free.
+Disney Plus will give you 7 days (Note: Disney Plus has since removed its free trial too) to test out the new service, Stan, Prime Video and 10 All Access all offer 30 days free.
 Even Foxtel Now, the priciest option on the market, will give you 10 days to test out its service.

 This story came to us when a reader pointed out they were charged for their first month of Netflix, unaware that the free trial no longer existed.
 The free trial has been such an integral part of Netflix’s marketing and success over the last 5 years so it’s no wonder people are signing up expecting to stream for the first month free.